adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #18 Power supply died in computer (desktop).
 Bought a new one and waiting for it to be delivered.

 #19 Soccer practice started today.
 Power supply ordered and waiting on it.

+#20 Moving right along in the UX-Class.
+Already on Week 2 of the First Class.